 The best order to plan group travel

 That all being said, we do think there’s an ideal order to plan group travel, all things considered.
-Be sure to customise the destination options to be inclusive of every group members budget and restrictions.
+Be sure to customize the destination options to be inclusive of every group member’s budget and restrictions.

 The best order to plan group travel is the following:

 - Narrow down your destination choices to 5 or less and have group members vote

 - Once you have a winner for the destination, figure out your flights.